-The upcoming 2015-16 season marks Jessica Giglio's fifth year as the Fresno State head lacrosse coach with the Bulldogs heading into their eighth season as a program.
+The upcoming 2020 season marks Jessica Giglio's ninth year as the Fresno State head lacrosse coach with the Bulldogs heading into their 11th season as a program.

 Prior to joining the `Dogs in 2011, Giglio spent four seasons as head coach at Oneonta State.
 Giglio's resume includes coaching two All-Region All-Americans and multiple SUNY all conference selections and coaching Rendcomb Junior College to a United Kingdom National Championship final.